saifulislamdev/sylica-backend/README.md

 - Name a PUT/ PATCH middleware as updateModelName
 - Name a DELETE middleware as deleteModelName

+## Writing Tests

+All unit tests must be written in the same folder as the file that you are testing.
+Create a file with the same name as the file you are writing the tests for but with extension `.test.js`.

+See `./src/helpers/math.js` and `./src/helpers/math.test.js` for example.

 ## Available scripts

 #### `npm run server`